howtographql/howtographql/content/frontend/react-relay/7-subscriptions.md

 Currently, subscriptions are only supported for the Simple API.
 However, you can still use subscriptions with the Relay API by making some manual adjustments to the `schema.graphql` which you feed into the `relay-compiler`.

 Notice that we already did these manual adjustments for you and you already have them in your project as you imported the project from [this URL](https://graphqlbin.com/hn-relay-full.graphql) in chapter 3.
-If you're interested in what these changes actually look like, take a look at the `Subscription` type in `schema.grahpql`.
+If you're interested in what these changes actually look like, take a look at the `Subscription` type in `schema.graphql`.

 ### Configuring the Relay Environment